FuelLabs/fuels-ts/apps/docs/src/guide/errors/error-codes.md

 ## `ACCOUNT_REQUIRED`
 When an [`Account`](../../api/Account/Account.md) is required for an operation.
 This will usually be in the form of a [`Wallet`](../wallets/index.md).

-It could be caused during the deployments of contracts, when an account is required to sign the transaction.
-This can be resolved by the following the deployment guide [here](../contracts/deploying-contracts.md).
+It could be caused during the deployments of contracts when an account is required to sign the transaction.
+This can be resolved by following the deployment guide [here](../contracts/deploying-contracts.md).

 ## `CONVERTING_FAILED`
-When a converting a big number into an incompatible format.
+When converting a big number into an incompatible format.

-Ensure that the value you've supplied to the big number, is compatible with the value you are converting to.
+Ensure that the value you've supplied to the big number is compatible with the value you are converting to.

 ## `DUPLICATED_POLICY`
 When there are more than policies with the same type, for a transaction.